 Motions for domestic relations and general civil cases are heard on Friday mornings however motions expected to take more than 10 minutes or require testimony should be scheduled for a specific date and time with the Court Administrator.
 Criminal cases are heard on Monday mornings and jury trials begin on Tuesdays.

 The Courtroom is located on the southwest end of the second floor of the Courthouse and all persons entering the Courtroom are required to wear appropriate attire.
 No shorts or tank tops are allowed and men must remove their hats.
 Cell Phones are not permitted on the second floor of the Courthouse or in the Courtroom.
-Persons needing to speak with Court staff should press the button on the intercom directly across from the elevator.
+Persons needing to speak with Court staff should visit the window across from the elevator.

 The Court staff is comprised of: